platformsh/platformsh-docs/sites/platform/src/security/data-retention.md

 <!-- Version 2 (usage-based white label) -->
 ## Backups

-[Automated backups](../environments/backup.md#use-automated-backups) are retained for 2 days.
+[Automated backups](../environments/backup.md#use-automated-backups) are retained for 2 days (meaning, 2 days worth of backups are retained at any given point).

-[Manual backups](../environments/backup.md#create-a-manual-backup) are retained until you delete them or replace them with another backup.
+[Manual backups](../environments/backup.md#create-a-manual-backup) are retained until you delete them or replace them with another backup.</br>
+As {{< vendor/name >}} provides a maximum of [2 manual backups per environment type](/security/backups.md),
+the third manual backup automatically replaces the oldest backup.

 {{< /version/specific>}}